 Haines Junction's capacity to respond to wildfire suppression is led by the Government of Yukon's Wildland Fire Management Branch.
-The Haines Junction Fire Center is located within 5 kilometers of the community.
-The Fire Center can host helicopters to support fire suppression operations.
+The Haines Junction Fire Centre is located within 5 kilometres of the community.
+The Fire Centre can host helicopters to support fire suppression operations.

-Wildland Fire Management's mandate is to protect life, property, and infrastructure from wildland fire while facilitating the creation of fire-resilient communities.
-In and around communities, this means complete fire control and suppression whereas wilderness areas may be left to burn so that a fire can contribute to maintaining healthy and functioning boreal forest ecosystems.
-Wildland Fire Management adheres to a priority basis for responding to wildfires13.
+Wildland Fire Management's mandate is to protect life, property and infrastructure from wildland fire while facilitating the creation of fire-resilient communities.
+In and around communities, this means complete fire control and suppression, whereas wilderness areas may be left to burn so that a fire can contribute to maintaining healthy and functioning boreal forest ecosystems.
+Wildland Fire Management adheres to a priority basis for responding to wildfires.
 The protection of human life and firefighter safety above all other priorities.
-The response to wildfires follows this priority basis of five wildland fire management zones;
+The response to wildfires follows this priority basis of five wildland fire management zones:

 - Critical Fire Management Zone (Red)

 - Full Fire Management Zone (Orange)

 - Strategic Fire Management Zone (Yellow)

 - Transitional Fire Management Zone (Blue)

-- Wilderness Fire Management Zone (Green)
+- Wilderness Fire Management Zone (Not coloured)

-During extreme fire conditions, the fire suppression action will be dedicated to the highest priorities; subject to available resources, prevailing fire environment conditions and the need to retain such resources for the overall protection of Yukon communities.
+Refer to Figure 15 below for a display of the wildland fire management zones relevant to Haines Junction.
+During extreme fire conditions, the fire suppression action will be dedicated to the highest priorities, subject to available resources, prevailing fire environment conditions and the need to retain such resources for the overall protection of Yukon communities.
 Haines Junction falls within the Critical Fire Management Zone (Red) for initial attack and protection.

 Firefighting crews are positioned across the territory early in the season.
-From mid-May to mid-August, a total of three crews are in place at the Haines Junction Fire Center with three members in each crew.
-As with all fire situations across the Yukon, fire crew resources are deployed on an as needed basis dependent on fire management priorities.
+From mid-May to mid-August, a total of three crews are in place at the Haines Junction Fire Centre with three members in each crew.
+As with all fire situations across the Yukon, fire crew resources are deployed on an as-needed basis dependent on fire management priorities.
 Aircraft that can supply fire retardant are on standby in Whitehorse throughout the summer and can be deployed within 30 minutes as required.
-Water bombers can be made available within a 20- to 60-minute timeframe, dependent on other territorial priorities.
+Water bombers can be made available within a 20 to 60-minute timeframe, dependent on other territorial priorities.
 These aircraft can operate out of the Haines Junction Aerodrome.
 In addition, Alaska water bombers may assist the Yukon when needed.